 The fine dining establishments of Knightsbridge and the Champs Elysees may soon be serving their well-to-do customers Ukrainian chicken.
 Backed by a $50 million IFC loan, Ukraine’s leading poultry producer is set to expand into European markets

-Seventy percent of the world's poor live in rural areas and agriculture represents the single most important source of employment in emerging markets.
 IFC has made agribusiness a global priority because of its development impact and strong role in poverty reduction.
-Agribusiness is also a priority for IFC in Europe and Central Asia where countries such as Ukraine offer tremendous potential to become leading producers and exporters of agricultural products.
+Agribusiness is also a priority for IFC in Europe and Central Asia, where countries such as Ukraine offer tremendous potential to become leading producers and exporters of agricultural products.
 IFC supports businesses across the entire agricultural supply chain, working with farmers, producers, traders, and consumers.